kawainekome/FateSeeker2_ACT_MOD/README.md

 a small tool witch can let the FateSeekerII becomes ACT mode

 ## useage
-1.Download the release file and decompress it to anywhere\n 2.Open the FateSeekerII.exe\n
+1.Download the release file and decompress it to anywhere<br/>
+2.Open the FateSeekerII.exe<br/>
-3.Open the FateSeekerIIActMod.exe with Administor Mode\n
+3.Open the FateSeekerIIActMod.exe with Administor Mode<br/>
 4.Enjoy it

 ## HotKeys